kwonus/AVBible/Help/application.md

 ### AV-Bible Addin for Microsoft Word *(AV-Bible features inside Microsoft Word)*

-Certain limitations exist on applications, for them to be showcased in the Microsoft Store.
+Certain limitations exist on applications that are showcased in the Microsoft Store.
 AV-Bible is no exception.
 Yet, additional capabilities are available with the traditional download/installer found on GitHub.
 Specifically.
 AV-Bible offers full integration with Microsoft Word.
 This additional capability requires direct download and installation from its project home on Github.</br>.
 Instructions are available here: [github.com/kwonus/AVBible/tree/main/Installation/Instructions](https://github.com/kwonus/AVBible/tree/main/Installation/Instructions/README.md)

+Migration of history and macros into the full-featured application is fully supported.
+See the \@migrate command in the S4T help file.